 In terms of Role Mining we have a number of data types we can look at collecting:

 1. Group Membership

 This is by far the easiest to get but also pretty useless.
 Users belong to all sorts of groups they don’t (or no longer) need, and the common practises of “access cloning” and “access creep” make this inevitable.
 A Role Mining tool that looks at nothing other than group membership (and some of them only look at direct group membership!) is not going to help in your typically messy IT environment.

 This is much harder to enumerate.
 Firstly you have to look at many different types of system and applications, all of which may express access control differently.
 Then you have to link these permissions back to users, both directly and through all their group memberships.
 This is possible to do, and there are products out there that do this sort of thing.
 However, while invaluable for security audit, it’s not the right data set for a Role Mining exercise.

 3. What users are actually using

-But how would I actually gather this data in the first place?
-The only option is access logging, which would have to be ramped up to capture all access, across all systems of interest.
+But how would I gather all this utilisation data in the first place?
+Access logging would have to be ramped up to capture all access, across all systems of interest.
 Such a volume of logs would have to be continuously captured and stored – but not just that, we’d also have to contend with different logging formats, different ways of identifying users, and different ways of expressing access.
 There will also be applications where such detailed logging is unavailable or can’t be turned on for performance or security reasons.
 And what about reads?
-Many applications don’t log reads, but they might be an important part of a user’s job.
+Many applications don’t log reads, but they might be a significant part of a user’s job.

 OK, but you could still do it, right?